Bertrand31/AirportMatching/README.md

 For the purpose of this demonstration, we will be consuming rows from a CSV file, and printing them to `stdout`.
-In a real-world setting, this service would likely consume a stream (Kafka, Kinesis, RabbitMQ, etc.) and write its results to storage medium such as a database (for example Cassandra) or a filesystem.
+In a real-world setting, this service would likely consume a stream (Kafka, Kinesis, RabbitMQ, etc.) and write its results to a storage medium such as a database (for example Cassandra) or a filesystem.

 This exercise only focuses on the part "in-between", where we match every user with an airport.